 Doshic effects: balances Vata and Kapha and has a neutral impact on pitta.

-Increases Ojas (internal strength and endurance), harmonizes the mind, soothes the heart, and is sattvic.
+Increases Ojas (immunity), harmonizes the mind, soothes the heart, and is sattvic.

 Green